6502ts/6502.ts/doc/stellerator.md

 The downside is that a browser is a very bad environment for anything realtime, and even small lags will lead to popping noises.
 Stellerator attempts to mitigate this by buffering audio data, but the price is a small lag of ~3 frames between audio and video.
-Still, PCM provides the most accurate emulation and should work fine for most people, although the mileage might vary on slower systems and with certain OS / browser combinations.
+Still, PCM provides highly accurate emulation and should work fine for most people, although the mileage might vary on slower systems and with certain OS / browser combinations.